 Before I dive in, I first want to remind you that RV life can be very expensive if you’re not careful.
 The budget for RV living for anyone looking to make this a lifestyle varies greatly, and going out on the weekends can too.

 The cost of camping and campgrounds might vary depending on what part of the country you’re visiting and if you want a lot of amenities or not.
 The cost of full time RVing can also vary greatly.

 You may need to change your mindset when it comes to RVing if you want to keep the costs down.
-Cheap RVing can be done, but just like anything else you do in life where you’re trying to do it for cheap.
+Cheap RVing can be done, but just like anything else you do in life, you have to work hard to do it for cheap.

 Okay, let’s dive into 9 ways to cut costs while RVing.